WIC - Frequently Asked Questions

 A: To apply, call the WIC Program office in your community to set up an appointment.
 Click here for Berkshire County locations.

-Our WIC offices are open late five days per month.
+Our WIC offices are open late six days per month.
 We also offer lunchtime appointments so you do not have to miss work to get on WIC.
 Walk-ins are welcome.